feng-eric/Revision/README.md

 [![Revision Demonstration](https://i.imgur.com/G5d90RD.png)](https://www.youtube.com/watch?v=dQMEcFemVak)

 ## What it Features ##

+#### User Authentication ####
+When first navigating to the page, it will inform the user to either log in or register as a new user.
+After creating an account and successfully logs in, a JWT token will be generated for the user's session which will allow the user to access the application and it's features.

 #### Uploading Documents ####
 Users are able to upload a PDF document, giving a document name and description of their choice.
 After it is uploaded, it will show up in their list of documents.